hellerve/ptolemy/done.md

 overly artsy, but still with a sense of clarity and narrative skill that is quite remarkable.

+* *Ob mit Dolche, Feile oder Revolver* by *?* (?)

+This selection of materials pertaining to the assassination of Empress Elisabeth of Austria by Luigi Lucheni is stellar in its quality (and the edition I own is beautiful).
+The clarity of Lucheni’s words, paired with the inanity of the system’s minions interviewing him, makes for a great read.

 ## Management

 ### Papers